logicalclocks/logicalclocks.github.io/docs/setup_installation/gcp/getting_started.md

 ```

 !!! note
     The Hopsworks cluster created by [managed.hopsworks.ai](https://managed.hopsworks.ai/) must be in the same region as the bucket.
 The above command will create the bucket in the US so in the following steps, you must deploy your cluster in a US region.
-If you want to deploy your cluster in another part of the word us the *-l* option of *gsutil md*.
+If you want to deploy your cluster in another part of the word us the *-l* option of *gsutil mb*.
 For more detail about creating buckets with gsutil see the [documentation](https://cloud.google.com/storage/docs/creating-buckets)

 ## Step 4: Deploying a Hopsworks cluster